oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

       or else extending to the end of the artifact</dd>
   <dt id="def;line-number">line (number)</dt>
   <dd>1-based index of a line within a file.
-      **Note**: Abbreviated to "line" when there is no danger of ambiguity with "line" in the sense of a sequence of characters.</dd>
+      <strong>Note</strong>: Abbreviated to "line" when there is no danger of ambiguity with "line" in the sense of a sequence of characters.</dd>
   <dt id="def;localizable">localizable</dt>
   <dd>subject to being translated from one natural language to another</dd>
   <dt id="def;message-string">message string</dt>